Truncation and the induction theorem: Introduction

-The authors of the \ present paper do believe that the above result is a theorem, and have written a preliminary manuscript \cite{HKS11} with a detailed proof, \ guided in philosophy by the general strategy suggested in \cite[Remark 3.5.6]{ABG04}.
-In the process they have observed the following finiteness property: \ When also $p\geq2h-2,$ the equivalence above can be written as a union of equivalences of triangulated categories associated to highest weight categories in the sense of \cite{CPS88}, each having a finite weight poset. \ In the finite weight poset cases involved, the right-hand side is a standard dominant weight poset truncation, but the left-hand side is associated to a poset truncation in the 'excellent order" highest weight categories of $B$-modules introduced by van der Kallen \cite{vdK89}.
-The posets involved in both cases are explicit.
+The central focus of the paper in hand is the following finiteness property, a collateral discovery from the process of finding a proof of Theorem \ref{thm:pinduction}: When also $p\geq2h-2$ (a condition equivalent to $p>2h-2$ when $p>h$), the equivalence in Theorem \ref{thm:pinduction} can be written as a union of equivalences of triangulated categories associated to highest weight categories in the sense of \cite{CPS88}, each having a finite weight poset.

-The authors believe this finiteness property is of sufficient significance to be worth recording on its own. \ Also, our proof of it largely depends only on the validity of the above theorem, not on any version of the proof the theorem.
-So, it is quite reasonable to give a proof of the finiteness property in advance of the final version of \cite{HKS11}.
-That is the aim of this short paper.